RohenWong/DeepLearning-augmentation-on-MRI/README.md

 ## Notebooks

-There are three notebooks, written and run on Google Collab:
+There are four notebooks, written and run (in order) on Google Collab:

 1. `ISPY_processing.ipynb` processes the NIFTI files.
 Resampling to same resolution, cropping/padding to size 512 x 512, then uniformly cropping out background.
 Mean/std normalisation is then performed on each image.
 The end result are numpy arrays representing 2D slices of the images.
 2. `ISPY_VAE_working.ipynb` loads the numpy arrays into pytorch `DataLoaders`, and specifies the architecture for our developed VAEs.
 VAEs are trained for the T1, T2-weighted MRI, as well as for the tumour masks (binary images).
 Training results and augmentations are visualised.